NVIDIA/earth2studio/v/0.1.0/_sources/userguide/intro/about.md.txt

 :align: center
 ```

-By viewing the inference workflow as a dynamic connector, Earth-2 Inference Studio
+By viewing the inference workflow as a dynamic connector, Earth2Studio
 facilitates effortless integration of these components, allowing researchers to easily
 swap out or augment functionalities to suit their specific needs.
 We recognize that many users will have their own custom workflow needs, thus encourage